 - Then click Continue to Account Deletion.

 You’ll be asked if you want to deactivate your account or download your information.
-If you want to deactivate, your information will remain available for the taking.
+If you wish to deactivate, your data will remain available for the taking.
 To delete:

 - Choose Delete Account.